-If we seek stockholder approval of our initial business combination pursuant to a proxy solicitation (meaning we would not conduct redemptions pursuant to the tender offer rules), our amended and restated certificate of incorporation will provide that a public stockholder, individually or together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), would be restricted from seeking redemption rights with respect to an aggregate of more than 15% of the shares of common stock sold in the IPO.
-Your inability to redeem an aggregate of more than 15% of the shares of common stock sold in the IPO will reduce your influence over our ability to consummate our initial business combination and you could suffer a material loss on your investment in us if you sell such excess shares in open market transactions.
+If we seek stockholder approval of our initial business combination pursuant to a proxy solicitation (meaning we would not conduct redemptions pursuant to the tender offer rules), our Amended and Restated Certificate of Incorporation will provide that a public stockholder, individually or together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), would be restricted from seeking redemption rights with respect to an aggregate of more than 15% of the shares of common stock sold in the Offering.
+Your inability to redeem an aggregate of more than 15% of the shares of common stock sold in the Offering will reduce your influence over our ability to consummate our initial business combination and you could suffer a material loss on your investment in us if you sell such excess shares in open market transactions.
 As a result, you will continue to hold that number of shares exceeding 15% and, in order to dispose of such shares, you would be required to sell your shares in open market transaction, potentially at a loss.

-If the net proceeds of the IPO and the sale of the Private Placement Units that are not being held in the trust account are insufficient to allow us to operate for at least the next 12 months from the closing of the IPO, we may be unable to complete our initial business combination.
+If the net proceeds of the Offering and the sale of the Private Placement Units that are not being held in the trust account are insufficient to allow us to operate for at least the next 24 months from the closing of the Offering, we may be unable to complete our initial business combination.

-The funds available to us outside of the trust account may not be sufficient to allow us to operate for at least the next 12 months from the closing of the IPO (or up to 18 months in total if the Company extends the period of time to consummate a business combination in accordance with its amended and restated certificate of information), assuming that our initial business combination is not consummated during that time.
+The funds available to us outside of the trust account may not be sufficient to allow us to operate for at least 24 months from the closing of the Offering (or up to 24 months in total if the Company extends the period of time to consummate a business combination in accordance with its Amended and Restated Certificate of Incorporation), assuming that our initial business combination is not consummated during that time.
 Of the funds available to us, we could use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
-We could also use a portion of the funds are a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
+We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
 If we are unable to fund such down payments or "no shop" provisions, our ability to close a contemplated transaction could be impaired.
 Furthermore, if we entered into a letter of intent where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.
-If we are unable to complete our initial business combination, our public stockholders may only receive \$10.10 per share or potentially less than \$10.10 per share on our redemption, and our warrants will expire worthless.
+If we are unable to complete our initial business combination, our public stockholders may only receive \$10.37 in principal plus accrued interest per share or potentially less than \$10.37 in principal plus accrued interest per share on our redemption, and our warrants will expire worthless.